donishadsmith/neurocaps/docs/introduction.rst

 **Additionally, the neurocaps.analysis submodule contains additional functions:**

-- ``merge_dicts``: Merge the subject_timeseries dictionaries for overlapping subjects across tasks to identify similar CAPs across different tasks.
+- ``merge_dicts``: Merge the subject_timeseries dictionaries for overlapping subjects across tasks to identify similar CAPs across different tasks [5]_.
 The merged dictionary can be saved as a pickle file.
 - ``standardize``: Standardizes each run independently for all subjects in the subject timeseries.
 - ``change_dtype``: Changes the dtype of all subjects in the subject timeseries to help with memory usage.
 - ``transition_matrix``: Uses the "transition_probability" output from ``CAP.calculate_metrics`` to generate and visualize the averaged transition probability matrix for all groups from the analysis.